MonicaTanglu/en-len/docs/one/chapter_1.md

 　　"No problems, were there?"

-　　"No, sir -- house was almost destroyed, but I got him out all right before the Muggles started swarmin' around.
+　　"No, sir -- house was almost destroyed, but I got him out all right before the Muggles started <span class="text">swarmin<label class="pop">swarming 蜂拥 云集</label></span>' around.
 He fell asleep as we was flyin' over Bristol."

 　　Dumbledore and Professor McGonagall bent forward over the bundle of blankets.
 Inside, just visible, was a baby boy, fast asleep.
 Under a tuft of jet-black hair over his forehead they could see a curiously shaped cut, like a bolt of lightning.